kbase/staging_service/docs/development/maintaining-dockerfile.md

 ## OS dependencies

 The OS dependencies are indicated in the Dockerfile as exact versions.
 This ensures that images are consistent, even as the base image evolves over time.
+We should keep an eye on this, as there are reports from some Linux distros (e.g. Alpine) that package retention is not permanent, and older packages may eventually be dropped, meaning that a future build may actually fail if it pins package versions.
+There is some controversy over this, with distro maintainers complaining that they dont' have infinite storage space for all package versions they have distributed.

-## Different Dockerfiles
+## Dockerfile Design

-At present, there are three Dockerfiles which must be kept in synchrony.
-They differ enough that the inconvenience of keeping them consistent seems worth the effort.

-- `./Dockerfile`
-  - used for the production image
-  - needs to copy all service files
-  - does not include development Python dependencies
-  - has the production entrypoint
-- `./.devcontainer/Dockerfile`
-  - used for the devcontainer workflow
-  - does not copy service files
-  - contains development Python dependencies
-  - no entrypoint as that is provided by the docker-compose.yml
-- `./development/tools/Dockerfile`
-  - used for the host cli tools
-  - does not copy service files
-  - contains development Python dependencies
-  - has special entrypoint which execs whatever command is passed from the command line
+The Dockerfile serves at least three purpopses.
+Its design reflects this by utilizing a multi-stage build.
+Multi-stage builds are primarily for creating internal build layers that can be omitted from the final image.
+However, in this case we use this design to create a base image with most OS and Python dependencies installed, a dev stage which has development dependencies (OS and Python) installed, and finally a production stage which adds all runtime files and the entrypoint.

+The dev stage is used by the devcontainer and tool docker-compose files to run a container which is all ready for development, just needing the repo to be volume mounted at `/kb/module``.

+The production deploy image can be exercised with the top level `docker-compose.yml`.